ansible/ansible-documentation/docs/docsite/rst/getting_started_ee/run_community_ee_image.rst

 There is the ``community-ee`` image built with ``ansible-core`` and a set of popular collections which you can use to run your playbooks without building your custom EE.

-Run the following command to see the included collections.
+Run the following command to see the collections available in the ``community-ee`` image:

 .. code-block:: bash